PointerToNextPole/my-learning-note/React学习笔记.md

 }
 ```

-Component logic can be easier to read when you separate concerns like this.
+Component logic can be easier to read when you separate concerns（关注点分离） like this.
 Now the event handlers only specify *what happened* by dispatching actions, and the reducer function determines *how the state updates* in response to them.

 ##### Comparing `useState` and `useReducer`

 <font color=red>**Reducers are not without downsides**</font>! <font color=dodgerBlue>Here’s a few ways you can **compare them**</font>:

-- **Code size:** Generally, <font color=dodgerBlue>with `useState`</font> you have to write less code upfront（👀 一开始）. <font color=dodgerBlue>With `useReducer`</font>, you have to write both a reducer function *and* dispatch actions.
+- **Code size:** Generally, <font color=dodgerBlue>with `useState`</font> you have to write less code upfront（ 一开始）. <font color=dodgerBlue>With `useReducer`</font>, you have to write both a reducer function *and* dispatch actions.
 However, <font color=fuchsia>`useReducer` can help cut down on the code **if many event handlers modify state in a similar way**</font>.

   > 👀 比如对一个 id 相关的数据进行增删改查

-- **Readability:** `useState` is very easy to read when the state updates are simple. <font color=dodgerBlue>When they get more complex</font>, they can bloat（🌏 膨胀） your component’s code and make it difficult to scan.
+- **Readability:** `useState` is very easy to read when the state updates are simple. <font color=dodgerBlue>When they get more complex</font>, they can bloat（膨胀） your component’s code and make it difficult to scan.
 In this case, <font color=red>`useReducer` lets you cleanly separate the *how* of update logic from the *what happened* of event handlers</font>.

 - **Debugging:** <font color=dodgerBlue>When you have a bug with `useState`</font> , it can be difficult to tell *where* the state was set incorrectly, and *why*. <font color=dodgerBlue>With `useReducer`</font> , <font color=red>you can add a console log into your reducer to see every state update, and *why* it happened (due to which `action` )</font>.
 If each `action` is correct, you’ll know that the mistake is in the reducer logic itself.
 However, you have to step through more code than with `useState`.